-In Denver, proposals primarily get onto the ballot in one of two ways: By being referred directly by the city council, or by citizens collecting 8,940 petition signatures in support of the initiative.
-Council has until August 7 to refer measures to the ballot (but the council president can waive this deadline).
-Citizens had until June 13 to submit petitions; though the deadline and number of signatures needed changes if the initiative proposes an amendment to the city charter.
+In Denver, proposals get onto the ballot in one of two ways: referred to the election directly by city council, or by citizens collecting at least 8,940 valid petition signatures in support of their initiative.
+Citizens had until June 13 to submit petitions, though the deadline and number of required signatures shift if the initiative proposes an amendment to the city charter.
+Council had until August 7 to hold the initial votes on measures to refer to the ballot, but the council president can waive this deadline — and the last measure wasn't approved for the ballot by Denver City Council until August 26.

 The animal-rights group behind the measure, Pro-Animal Future, calls slaughterhouses "inhumane to workers, animals, and the surrounding communities they pollute."
 They reference studies on European-based slaughterhouses that found that cows and pigs were often not adequately electrically stunned before they were killed.
 "We believe it’s time to move away from harming animals for food, and that voters are the key to driving this change," the group says.